geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 22. Select **Save**.

-23. After selecting the users, scroll to the bottom onf the **Release preferences** pane to verify you selected the required users.
+23. After selecting the users, scroll to the bottom of the **Release preferences** pane to verify you selected the required users.
 Close the **Release preferences** pane once you verified these four users were selected.

 24. Tn the list of organization profile data, select **Custom themes**.

 25. In the **Custom themes** pane, scroll to the bottom of the pane and select the **Show the user's display name** check box. <br/>

 	As you scroll through the pane, review the various theme and branding options that are available for you to update.
-For the purpose of this lab, you can change any of the options or leave the default values as is.
+For this lab, you can change any of the options or leave the default values as is.
 For example, you can add the logo of your company and set the background image as the default for all your users.
 Along with these options you can change the colors for your navigation pane, text color, icon color, and accent color.
 Go ahead and explore the different options for your tenant and make any changes that you wish. <br/>

 	**Tip:** Some color patterns aesthetically distract users.
 If you do change any of the colors, it is recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.